mindsphere/vfc-examples/commandMqttDevice_MindConnect/readme.md

 A dedicated commanding node was added to the standard nodes of Visual Flow Creator.
 https://documentation.mindsphere.io/MindSphere/apps/visual-flow-creator/mindconnect-nodes.html#command-mindconnect

-Manual confuguration towards the API endpoint for commanding is no longer needed but still shown in depth in the description below.
+Manual configuration towards the API endpoint for commanding is no longer needed but still shown in depth in the description below.
 With "MindConnect" nodes, you can send a command to MindConnect MQTT device and check the status of the sent command.
 For more information about MindConnect Elements, refer to [Connectivity](https://documentation.mindsphere.io/MindSphere/connectivity/overview.html).